'. . . Washington, New York, Peking, Tirana, Budapest, Paris - wherever the TU-114 landed, it evoked admiration.'

 The Tu-114 surpasses all the aircraft in the world in size, capacity payload, engine power and flight range.'

 Passenger aircraft Tu-114

-A four-language leaflet made for the 1958 Brussels World Expo where the Tu-114 won the highest award 'The Grand Prix' and designer Andrei Tupolev received the gold medal.
+The Tu-114 won the highest award 'The Grand Prix' at the brussels World Expo'58 and designer Andrei Tupolev received a gold medal.

 2 pp, 286 x 187 mm, RU-EN-FR-GE

 Sales brochure with a double page cutaway drawing showing from front to back: a forward 41-seat cabin, cloakroom, 48-seat restaurant, a double-deck galley-pantry, 4 compartments for 24 seats, a rear cabin for 54 seats, a cloakroom and toilets.
 Lots of cabin illustrations including one with a stewardess in the cabin with a 'Raketa' vacuum cleaner, after all, this was the space age.

 8 pp, 297 x 199 mm, EN-FR

 V/O Avtoexport USSR Moscow

 This brochure covers all aspects of the Tu-114, the world's largest airliner at that time.
 It refers to the Brussels 1958 Expo and the 1959 Paris Airshow.
 Artwork of a Tu-114 above the Moscow skyline, including the centerfold.
 Lots of photos and illustrations of the flightdeck, engines, maintenance and the passenger cabin, including a cutaway.